XinShuYang/mtcp_redis/README.md

 * The full list of Redis commands. http://redis.io/commands
-* There is much more inside the Redis official documentation. http://redis.io/documentation
+* There is much more inside the Redis official documentation. http://redis.io/documentation If you need to get more infromation about original redis version.
+You can find more detailed documentation at [redis.io](https://redis.io).

 Building MTCP-Redis
 --------------